rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 is used for static analysis and IDE integration such as symbol navigation and code completion.

+The atomic type values determined statically are not checked to see if they conform to the given type aside from that specified by the EBNF grammar.
+The validation and normalisation is deferred to later processing and validation checks after the PSI tree has been constructed.
+This is to permit partially typed or incorrect values without throwing invalid/malformed type exceptions.

 1. This functionality is not currently supported in the XQuery IntelliJ Plugin.
     This is a specification for how that functionality is intended to be implemented.